Omoyi/StarWars_listing_app/README.md

    <small>Programming language</small>
     Designed the app in Java
   #### Android Studio
-    This was my Editor, I used to write my codes
+    This was my Editor, I used it to write my codes
 ## Some screenshots of my App

   #### Homepage